gdm413229/swwmgz_m/README.md

    barrels.
  - Press reload again to start filling it up (or cancel if there's no queue).
  - While loading shells, you can stop the reload by pressing any weapon button.
- - If the current barrel group can be loaded in one go, will use a speed loader, otherwise the shells are loaded either two or one at a time.
+ - For a skilled combat robot like you, reloading this should be very fast.
- - The weapon has a mechanism that prevents unspent shells from being ejected, so those will stay there until they're fired.
+ - The barrels have a mechanism that prevents unspent shells from being ejected, so those will stay there until they're fired.

 People like to nickname it the "Ballbuster".
 You'll see why.